petertwigg/petertwigg.github.io/_posts/2020-05-03-what-is-consciousness.md

 Neoplatonism and other sources assert that all things “flow” from an underlying principle or reality, usually called the Absolute or Godhead.
 Some movies touch on these concepts including The Matrix and Star Wars series.

-Robert Kleinman [1] suggests that underlying the worldview of traditional cosmology is the idea that the universe is an emanation of a unitary divine principle.
+Robert Kleinman <a href="https://petertwigg.com/context/2020/05/03/what-is-consciousness/">[1]</a> suggests that underlying the worldview of traditional cosmology is the idea that the universe is an emanation of a unitary divine principle.
 There is a chain of emanations extending from massive states of consciousness that might be referred to as the “Divine”, or “God” down to the little individual persona you know yourself as, reading this article.
 Human individualism and separateness has done a lot to muddy these terms so please bear with me as I attempt to explain a complex story in understandable terms.

+#### The Substance of Consciousness
-#### Yet this is just the start of the journey.
+Yet this is just the start of the journey.
 The more we meditate, we move to contacting the substance of consciousness.
 That substance is Fire.
 One of the two elements that make up the firmament we inhabit.
 Ultimately consciousness is Fire and extends beyond the creation.
 Raising the level of Fire means raising your vibration.
 The more you can hold higher levels of Fire, the more you can resonate with higher order states of consciousness and their attendant spiritual beings.

 {% include figure.html image="/images/images/fire-image.jpg" caption="Fire" width="400" %}